lindell/multi-gitter/README.md

       --log-format string          The formatting of the logs.
 Available values: text, json, json-pretty. (default "text") -L, --log-level string           The level of logging that should be made.
 Available values: trace, debug, info, error. (default "info")
   -M, --max-reviewers int          If this value is set, reviewers will be randomized.
-  -O, --org strings                The name of a GitHub organization.
+      --max-team-reviewers int     If this value is set, team reviewers will be randomized -O, --org strings                The name of a GitHub organization.
 All repositories in that organization will be used.
   -o, --output string              The file that the output of the script should be outputted to. "-" means stdout. (default "-")
   -p, --platform string            The platform that is used.
 Available values: github, gitlab, gitea, bitbucket_server. (default "github")